vespa-engine/documentation/en/mtls.md

 that indicate a misconfiguration (such as certificate rejections etc)—see the Troubleshooting section.
 The cluster should quickly converge to an available state.

-This is the simplest and fastest way to enable TLS and is what we recommend if downtime is acceptable.
+This is the simplest and fastest way to enable TLS, and is highly recommend if downtime is acceptable.

 ## Upgrading an existing non-TLS Vespa application to TLS without downtime
 If you already have a Vespa application serving live traffic that you don't want to take down completely in